Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: Introduction

-The Thompson-like group that results from a $d$-ary cloning system is constructed analogously to the way the Higman--Thompson groups $F_d \le T_d \le V_d$ are.
+The Thompson-like group that results from a $d$-ary cloning system is constructed analogously to the way the Higman--Thompson groups $F_d \le T_d \le V_d$ are constructed.
 Given a sequence of groups $(G_n)_{n \in \mathbb{N}}$ where there are certain injective functions (not necessarily homomorphisms) between the groups $G_n \to G_{n+d-1}$ and an action of each $G_n$ on $\{1,\dots,n\}$ for every $n \in \mathbb{N}$, we can construct a Thompson-like group, denoted by $\mathscr{T}_d(G_*)$, which canonically contains the Higman--Thompson group $F_d$.
 In this setup, elements of $\mathscr{T}_d(G_*)$ are, as in the case of the Higman--Thompson groups, certain equivalence classes of triples with the permutation in the middle replaced by a group element from one of the groups $G_n$, which can still be regarded as permuting the leaf numbering since each group $G_n$ comes with an action on $\{1,\dots,n\}$ for every $n \in \mathbb{N}$.

-The Thompson-like group $\mathscr{T}_d(G_*)$ can be thought of as a Thompson-esque limit of the sequence $(G_n)_{n \in \mathbb{N}}$, but this construction ought to be contrasted with the usual injective direct (inductive) limit construction.
+The Thompson-like group $\mathscr{T}_d(G_*)$ can be thought of as a Thompson-esque limit of the sequence $(G_n)_{n \in \mathbb{N}}$, but this construction ought to be contrasted with the usual direct or inductive limit construction.
 For example, the Thompson-esque limit preserves finiteness properties better than the direct limit construction.
-Indeed, the finite symmetric groups $(S_n)_{n \in \mathbb{N}}$ are finitely presented but their usual injective direct limit yields $S_{\infty}$, the group of all finitary permutations of $\mathbb{N}$, which is not even finitely generated.
+As a matter of fact, the finite symmetric groups $(S_n)_{n \in \mathbb{N}}$ are finitely presented but their usual injective direct limit yields $S_{\infty}$, the group of all finitary permutations of $\mathbb{N}$, which is not even finitely generated.
 On the other hand, the Thompson-esque limit of $(S_{n})_{n \in \mathbb{N}}$ is the Higman--Thompson group $V_d$ which is finitely presented -- as a matter of fact, it is of type $F_{\infty}$.
-It is also worth noting that $S_{\infty}$ is amenable while $V_d$ is not amenable, which is interesting from an operator-algebraic perspective.
+It is also worth noting that $S_{\infty}$ is amenable while $V_d$ is not amenable, which is a more salient difference from an operator-algebraic perspective.